Updated on 2025-11-11 GMT+08:00

 6. Check the result.

 Scaling storage space takes 3-5 minutes.
 During this period, the status of the DB instance on the Instances page will be Scaling up.
-After a while, click the instance name and check the new storage space on the displayed Basic Information page to verify that the scaling is successful.
+After a while, click the instance name and check that the new value for storage space appears on the Overview page.

 Scaling the Storage Space of a Read Replica